twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

 ```

 ## Application
-Now that we are established with the historical/squashed workflow, let's apply it to the first example:
+Now that we are established with the historical/squashed workflow, let's apply it to our first example:

 ```
         o feature-1b (bbbbbb)